aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 - This operation MUST convert the attribute value of the associated field to a sequence of bytes, as per [attribute serialization](../dynamodb-encryption-client/ddb-attribute-serialization.md).
-- The serialized form MUST be augmented as per [bucket beacon encoding](#bucket-beacon-encoding).
+- The serialized form MUST be augmented as per [partition beacon encoding](#partition-beacon-encoding).
 - This operation MUST return the [basicHash](#basichash) of the resulting bytes and the configured [beacon length](#beacon-length).
 - The returned
   [AttributeValue](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html)
   MUST be type "S" String.

-#### Bucket Beacon Encoding
+#### Partition Beacon Encoding

-Bucket Beacon Encoding converts a sequence of bytes into a possibly different sequence of bytes.
+Partition Beacon Encoding converts a sequence of bytes into a possibly different sequence of bytes.

-To calculate the [bucket number](search-config.md#bucketnumber) for this beacon by calculating `X % N` where `X` is the bucket specified and `N` is the [number of buckets](#beacon-constraint) specified for the beacon.
+To calculate the [partition number](search-config.md#partitionnumber) for this beacon by calculating `X % N` where `X` is the partition specified and `N` is the [number of partitions](#beacon-constraint) specified for the beacon.

 If this number is zero, then the input sequence of bytes MUST be returned unchanged.

-Otherwise, a single byte with a value equal to this calculated bucket number, MUST be appended to the input sequence of bytes.
+Otherwise, a single byte with a value equal to this calculated partition number, MUST be appended to the input sequence of bytes.

 ### value for a set standard beacon